ziggekatten/m68k/toolchains/README.md

 - Dockerfile.16: LLVM 1.16.x build with m68k support.
 To be used with rust (experimental and not complete!!!)
 - Dockerfile.rosco: A containerized implementation of Rosco SBC toolchain https://rosco-m68k.com/docs/toolchain-installation

-Are you an Windows purist, and don't use Docker, WSL or an Linux VM, there is an precompiled setup available at: https://gnutoolchains.com/m68k-elf.
-Built witjh older versions f GCC and newlib, but still a working toolchain.
+Are you an Windows purist and don't use Docker, WSL or an Linux VM, there is an precompiled setup available at: https://gnutoolchains.com/m68k-elf.
+Built with older versions f GCC and newlib, but still a working toolchain.